lbechberger/LearningPsychologicalSpaces/README.md

 - `-m` or `--max`: Determines the dimensionality of the largest space to be visualized.
 Defaults to 10.
 - `-d` or `--directions_file`: If a path to a directions file (output of `filter_directions.py`) is given, then the given directions are also included into the plots.
 - `-c` or `--criterion`: If directions are plotted, the given criterion decides which ones are used.
 Defaults to `kappa`.
 Can also be set to `spearman`.

+### 2.4 Analyzing Correlations between Distances and Dissimilarities

+The folder `code/mds/correlations` contains various scripts for correlating distances and dissimilarities for the MDS solutions and various baselines.

+**TODO**

+### 2.5 Analyzing Conceptual Regions

+The folder `code/mds/regions` contains two scripts for analyzing the well-formedness of conceptual regions.

+**TODO**

+### 2.4 Analyzing Interpretable Directions

+The folder `code/mds/directions` contains various scripts for extracting interpretable directions in the similarity space based on the given features.

+**TODO**

 #### 2.2.4 Checking for Overlap